delatbabel/viewpages/README.md

 template in some way.

 @extends should pull in the template from the Vptemplate model class.

-@include and @extends could be problematic as they have to decide whether to use a template or page.  @extends would normally refer to a template, @include in a template would refer to a template, in a page would refer to another page.
-Perhaps we need to amalgamate the two classes (pages and templates) into a single "View" model and table.

 Next issue is that inside the existing Laravel view classes, directives such as @include are complied to PHP code that in turn calls functions inside the view engine.
 The extensions to